acc-wp/acc_user_importer/README.md

 - Trigger plugin manually using Update button
 - Verify log in Update window
-- Trigger plugin by Cron job: install WP Control plugin, and under that plugin, check Cron Events and for the job acc_automatic_import, click 'Run Now'.
+- Trigger plugin by Cron job: install WP Control plugin, and under that plugin, check Cron Events and for the job acc_automatic_db_check, click 'Run Now'.
 - Verify log file is created correctly.
 Download it and inspect it.
 - In the log file, the following errors are normal.
 They are caused by family members having the same email address, or not having an email address.